Coralville, Iowa: History

-Coralville is also the location where some 1300 Mormon immigrants stopped to make camp in their migration of 1856 after having traveled west by rail to Iowa City, which was the westernmost rail terminus at the time.
+Coralville is also the location where some 1300 Mormon emigrants stopped to make camp in their migration of 1856 after having traveled west by rail to Iowa City, which was the westernmost rail terminus at the time.
 They built handcarts out of native woods during their encampment so that an adult could haul a 600–700 pound load and cover about 15 miles per day on foot in their continuing trek to Salt Lake City.
 A historical marker commemorating the Mormon Handcart Brigade was erected in 1936 by the Iowa Society DAR, with members of the Pilgrim Chapter present.
 Originally placed just south of 5th Street and west of 10th Street, it was moved in 1998 to S. T. Morrison Park and rededicated by the Nathaniel Fellows Chapter, placed near the entrance and pond.
 Today, the Mormon Handcart Park and Nature Preserve commemorates the site.
-There is also a street, Mormon Trek Blvd, named for the Mormons who went through that area.
+An arterial road, Mormon Trek Boulevard, also recognizes the Mormons handcart pioneers.

-After World War II, Coralville began to grow as many university students began to make their homes there.
+After World War II, Coralville began to grow as many University of Iowa students, faculty, and staff began to make their homes there.
 It had only 433 people in 1940, but by 1970 Coralville's population had jumped to 6,130.
 The construction of Interstate 80 in the 1960s brought several motels, fast-food restaurants, and gas stations to Coralville.

 By the mid-1960s, the independent school district of Coralville was annexed by the Iowa City Community School District.
 Junior and senior high school students rode buses into Iowa City.
 Elementary (K-6) students attended Central Elementary School.
 Kirkwood Elementary school was opened in the fall of 1964, giving the growing town its second school.
-By the fall of 1968, all high school students from Coralville began attending the newly opened West High School.
+By the fall of 1968, all high school students from Coralville began attending the newly opened Iowa City West High School.
 In 1971, the district built Northwest Junior High on property just to the south of Kirkwood Elementary, which then began handling seventh and eighth graders who lived west of the Iowa River.
 In 1997, Wickham Elementary School was opened.